sasiqwerty/Mind/Cyberark/Core Concepts/Components/Password Vault Web Access/Reports.md

 aliases:
 tags:
 date created: Tuesday, August 1st 2023, 7:28:18 am
-date modified: Wednesday, August 30th 2023, 7:01:16 am
+date modified: Monday, November 6th 2023, 12:35:59 am
 ---

 ## [[Password Vault Web Access]] Reports

 1. Operational reports Report
-	1. Privileged Accounts Inventory
+	1. Privileged Accounts Inventory : Provides information about all the privileged accounts in the system, based on different filters.
+Users who have the following authorizations can generate this report
-	2. Applications Inventory
+	2. Applications Inventory : Provides information about the application IDs in the system, based on different filters.
 2. Audit/Compliance reports
-3. Privileged Accounts Compliance Status
+	1. Privileged Accounts Compliance Status : Accounts compliance and management status.
-	1. Entitlement
+	2. Entitlement : Users’ entitlement rights in PAM - Self-Hosted.
-	2. Activity Log
+	3. Activity Log : Activities performed in the Vault.

 ![[Pasted image 20230801082453.png]]